naszilla/tabzilla/README.md

 # Preparing Python Environments

-This repository uses four conda python environments, because some algorithms have different, conflicting requirements.
+Due to the diverse algorithms used in this work, some algorithms have different, conflicting requirements.
+Therefore, this repository uses four conda python environments.
 These four environments are specified in files created using command `conda env export --no-builds > {env name}.yml`.

 Each environment is specified in a yml file:
 - [`conda_envs/sklearn.yml`](conda_envs/sklearn.yml)